Azure/azureml-examples/CONTRIBUTING.md

 - frequent and comprehensive testing
 - clear separation of cloud code (job definition) and user code (ML code)
-- structure for developing the full ML lifecycle (on GitHub)

 ## Issues